 - Develop novel biomarkers and small molecule therapeutics

-To accomplish these goals, the research team employs a multidisciplinary, translational approach using novel genome-engineered neuronal models as well as clinical and pathological human specimens.
+To accomplish these goals, the research team employs a multidisciplinary, translational approach using novel genome-engineered neurons, disease-relevant mouse models, as well as clinical and pathological human specimens.
 The team performs a wide range of structural, molecular, cellular and biochemical techniques as well as state-of-the-art imaging, including unbiased high-content, live cell, super-resolution and automated slide-scanning microscopy.
 With integrated "omics" approaches, these techniques aid in structure-based drug design, function-based high-throughput screening of chemical and genomic libraries as well as mechanistic validation.
 Identifying specific disease signatures and rational-designed, targeted therapeutics, Dr. Springer and his team hope to contribute to better stratification and disease-modifying treatments for people with neurodegenerative diseases in the future.

 About Dr. Springer